-Let me first just say – I’m biased – I of course think when I walked it in April/May was the best possible time to do it!
-Yes, I did get rained on a bit and it was muddy, but I will take those conditions any day over heat and people!
-Most days were pleasant and cool with clouds and a breeze.
-But best of all you saw the Spring happen in front of your eyes.
-When I started walking through the Rioja wine region in April there weren’t even leaves on the vines, but by the last week I was walking through fields with an abundance of leaves!
-The hills were bright green and the the wind would blow through the wheat fields making them look like an undulating ocean.
+Let me first just say – I’m biased – I, of course, think when I walked it in April/May was the best possible time to do it!
+Yes, I did get rained on a bit, and it was muddy, but I will take those conditions any day over heat and people!
+Most days were pleasant and cool, with clouds and a breeze.
+But best of all, you saw spring in front of your eyes.
+When I started walking through the Rioja wine region in April, there weren’t even leaves on the vines, but by the last week, I was walking through fields with an abundance of leaves!
+The hills were bright green, and the wind would blow through the wheat fields, making them look like an undulating ocean.

 The trail wasn’t overcrowded, and I always found a bed at the albergues.
 I didn’t have to get up super early and race through my walk in order to get a bed as quite frankly that would have taken the enjoyment out of the experience for me.